ttr3dp/fend/README.md

 ### Nested params

-Nested params are defined in a same way as regular params:
+Nested params are defined in the same way as regular params:

 ```ruby
 i.param(:address) do |address|